krakend/krakend-documentation/throttling/botdetector.md

 The LRU caching system is in-memory and does not require running a separate set of servers, thus reducing the operation pain.
 There are neither cache expiration times, nor explicit cache evictions.
 When/if the cache is full, the least recently used (LRU) element is automatically replaced with the new one.
 An order of magnitude of megabytes should be enough to save the different User-Agent requests and combinations.

-Set in the `cacheSize` an integer with the fixed size of the cache, or `0` to disable caching.
+Set in the `cacheSize` an integer with the fixed size of the cache (number of elements to store), or `0` to disable caching.